joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-18-the-turbo-framework.md

 The magic of Turbo comes from its hands-off approach to rendering.
 All content is derived from the existing Rails application, instead of being rebuilt natively in Swift.

-Very simply, Turbo lets you “wrap” your website in native chrome.
+Very simply, Turbo lets you "wrap" your website in native chrome.
 It renders the web content inside of a web view with native navigation.

 This means that all of the existing mobile web content can be used *immediately* when you create the iOS app.
-And any new web screens automatically “just work” in the app.
+And any new web screens automatically "just work" in the app.

 When you're ready to level up a screen to native code, Turbo gives you hooks to set up your own custom view controllers.
 But this is entirely optional; lots of websites look great as is!